Universal-Debloater-Alliance/universal-android-debloater-next-generation/CONTRIBUTING.md

 ### Release management

+#### Semantic versioning

+We're making use of [semantic versioning](https://semver.org/).
+We use semantic versioning for two things:

+1. GitHub Milestones
+1. UAD-ng releases

+Speaking of milestones: it could be that we have a bug-fix release (e.g. 1.0.3), but a contributor submits a PR that adds a new feature.
+What do we do?
+Merge after we released 1.0.3?
+Change the name of the milestone to for example 1.1.0?
+Or another approach?

+In that case, we should closely review the PR and 'compare' it with what semantic versioning has to say about the submitted feature.
+If the changes are significant enough, we're renaming the milestone to (for example) 1.1.0.

 #### Checklist before releasing a new version

 - [ ] Make sure the Milestone is completed and if not, check what needs to be done to complete it.